Louis Pierre Henriquel-Dupont: Hemicycle

 The central panel of the Hemicycle of the Fine Arts at the École nationale supérieure des beaux-arts in Paris.Assis au fond : Ictinos, Apelles, Phidias.
 To the left : ancient Greek and medieval art.To the right: ancient Roman and Renaissance art.
 Centre :allegory of Art.

 Two artists, Théophile Gautier and Charles Blanc, have compared Delaroche's work to that of Henriquel, both preferring the engraver to the painter :

 Bertin portrait

 One of Henriquel-Dupont's most famous portraits is that of the journalist Louis-François Bertin, engraved in burin after the portrait by Ingres.
-When they were both shown at the 1845 Paris Salon, Baudelaire preferred the painting to the engraving :
+When they were both shown at the Paris Salon of 1845, Baudelaire preferred the painting to the engraving :